Today’s rates for a wide range of commercial property and loan types.

 Many sizable commercial real estate projects are not simply purchased and developed by one firm; instead, they are structured as joint ventures (JVs), in which one party provides commercial real estate expertise and the other party provides capital.
 In essence, a joint venture is very much like a commercial real estate syndication, except it is generally between 2 or more large individuals or firms rather than one sponsor and a larger group of investors.

 In general, the operating member (the one with commercial real estate experience) is often an experienced developer or property manager, who takes the lead on the management side of the project.
 In contrast, the capital member, who provides the money, generally takes a more passive role, but their level of activity can vary depending on the individual project.
-Often, these joint ventures will utilize some kind of platform (like Groundbreaker) to keep track of the investment, the proceeds, and any reporting requirements.
+Often, these joint ventures will utilize some kind of platform (like Janover Connect) to keep track of the investment, the proceeds, and any reporting requirements.

 Ownership Structures for Joint Ventures